telboy007/boto3-examples/README.md

-# boto3-examples
+# python-code-examples

-Grabbing some AWS / boto3 code examples used in a previous job.
+Some AWS / boto3 code examples used in a previous job, circle CI integration and AWS cognito auth fun times.